turnkeylinux-apps/tkldev/docs/setup.rst

 3. common
 '''''''''

-While each TurnKey appliance has a product specific plan, conf scripts and overlay it also shares a common base of functionality with other appliances.
+Each system has its own unique package plans, conf scripts and overlay, but can also inherit from a common pool of configurations that live in the "common" repository.

-For example, all appliances share the common ``TurnKey Core`` functionality, all LAMP stack based appliances have a LAMP stack in common, and so forth.
+This prevents wasteful and ineffecient repetition of build instructions that would otherwise have to be repeated for each system (I.e., AKA the DRY - Don't repeat yourself - principle).

-The common repository provides the common code and configuration files used by multiple appliances.
-This prevents wasteful and ineffecient repetition of build instructions that would otherwise have to be repeated for each appliance, in accordance with the DRY (Don't repeat yourself) principle.
+For example, all current TurnKey apps share the common ``TurnKey Core`` functionality, all LAMP stack based apps have a LAMP stack in common, and so forth.

 Manual setup::